jgagne/typography-2-fa-17/01-bespoke-character.md

 `20 points`

-Design an alternate *slanted* `italic` style ampersand, working from a scale of a low-res favicon (1em x 1em or 16pt/px x 16pt/px) through a hi-res banner type size (16em x 16em or 256pt/px x 256pt/px).
+Design an alternate *slanted* `italic` style ampersand, working from a scale of a low-res favicon (1em × 1em or 16pt/px × 16pt/px) through a hi-res banner type size (16em × 16em or 256pt/px × 256pt/px).
 Save as a single `.ai/.sketch` file with multiple artboards, export as individual `.png` and `.svg` files, and generate a separate `.ico` file only for the favicon.

-- [ ] One favicon @ 1em x 1em
+- [ ] One favicon @ 1em × 1em
-- [ ] One display type size @ 2em x 2em
+- [ ] One display type size @ 2em × 2em
-- [ ] One display type size @ 3em x 3em
+- [ ] One display type size @ 3em × 3em
-- [ ] One banner type size @ 16em x 16em
+- [ ] One banner type size @ 16em × 16em

 ## Warm-Up